DataDog/documentation/content/en/data_jobs/databricks.md

 2. Verify that the Datadog crawler has sufficient permission to access the Databricks workspace.
 3. Confirm that traces and metrics can be sent.

-Whitelisting these specific [IP addresses][13] allows your cluster to performs all these interactions with our services.
+Allow-listing these specific [IP addresses][13] allows your cluster to perform all these interactions with Datadog services.
 Please see [Databricks documentation][14] for more details on how to manage IP access lists in Databricks.

 ## Further Reading